 - Review the core resources for each session.
 These will provide some common background, frameworks and language to inform the discussions, tasks and peer feedback.
 There will be additional recommended resources that participants can choose to review.

-- Complete the final project as detailed below.
+- Complete the final project.

 - Review and provide constructive feedback to other participants on their projects.

-- Contribute to the Fraction Foundations MOOC-Ed by asking questions, responding to others' questions and sharing ideas in the discussion forum; suggesting resources that will be useful to others; and sharing your expertise in other ways.
+- Contribute to the Fraction Foundations course by asking questions, responding to others' questions and sharing ideas in the discussion forum; suggesting resources that will be useful to others; and sharing your expertise in other ways.

 - Self-directed learning, through personalizing your experience by identifying your own goals, selecting among a rich array of resources, and deciding whether, when, and how to engage in discussions and activities to further your own learning and meet your goals.